Know your Royal Ranthambore BT Golf venue: The Tollygunge Club

-The Tollygunge Club, venue of Royal Ranthambore BT Golf’s fourth event of the 2024-25 silver jubilee season, started life as a plantation and has since gone through several changes and alterations before settling on its current avatar of a golf course in the heart of Kolkata with a clubhouse that is both a historic structure and a classic example of Empire architecture.
+The Tollygunge Club, venue of Royal Ranthambore BT Golf’s second event of the 2023-24 season, started out as a plantation and has since undergone gone through several changes before settling on its current avatar of a golf course in the heart of Kolkata with a clubhouse that is both a historic structure and a classic example of Empire architecture.

 Set up in 1895, the club has – besides its rich heritage – a long-standing sports traditions that offers members and visitors tennis courts, squash courts, two swimming pools, an equestrian centre and a gymnasium and spa.
-This is besides the sprawling club buildings that house accommodation and a good number of restaurants and bars many of them famed for in-house specialities.
+This is besides the sprawling club buildings that house accommodation and a good number of restaurants and bars.

 A 6,292-yard 18-hole par-70 course that is in frequent use on the domestic professional tours, the Tolly track offers a series of challenges designed to test the skill and ability of not just amateur golfers but also those who play the game professionally.
 The course has undergone several upgrades mostly recently with its greens being re-laid as well.